Up to 50% off sofas & mattresses — limited‑time deals.

 Silva Super Soft Deep Loveseat 4.3 4.7 4.0 4.1 3.9 4.2 3.9

-Barrett was the most even all-around performer, with no obvious weak spot and the most predictable day-to-day seat depth fit.
-Benjamin clearly led on back support thanks to adjustability, but gave up points on cooling and footprint practicality.
-Arlo and Silva scored highest on pure seat comfort; they were the lounging favorites, but their relaxed geometry asks you to manage posture more intentionally if you are prone to lower-back tightness.
+Scores use a 5-point scale.
+Barrett was the most even all-around performer, with no obvious weak spot and the most predictable day-to-day depth fit.
+Benjamin led on back and neck support, but gave up points for heat buildup and footprint.
+Arlo and Silva scored highest for pure seat comfort; they were the lounging favorites, though both require more posture awareness if lower-back support is a priority.

 How to Choose the Povison Sofa?